12 Types of Ladders to Efficiently & Safely Get the Work Done

 Mobile ladders may sound dangerous and understandably so.
 After all, the last thing you need is for your ladder to move when you are standing on it.

 However, mobile ladders are convenient for large spaces that require objects to be moved around frequently.
 Mobile ladders come with wheels attached on the front legs, but these wheels can be locked to provide static support to the user.

 As the name suggests, warehouse ladders are the most suitable option if you have a warehouse or a barn-like facility.
 This ladder will enable you to move objects around from place to place and store them in high places with great ease.
 These are also useful when installing drop ceiling alternatives or drywall alternatives, etc.

 Warehouse ladders often come with built-in platforms and safety railings for additional user stability.
 Some are attached to tracks where you can move yourself horizontally without stepping down to the ground first.
 Others have pedals you can step on to incrementally move yourself around as well.

 Five-Step Portable Ladders

 This ladder has only five steps, so it does not reach very high.
-However, the front legs have wheels to offer mobility, and the back legs have stoppers to hold the ladder in one place while you work.
+However, sometimes the front legs have wheels like warehouse ladders to offer mobility, and the back legs have stoppers to hold the ladder in one place while you work.
 They are somewhere between a step ladder and an A-frame ladder in size, but function like a warehouse ladder.

 Multipurpose ladders are versatile and enable the user to carry out multiple tasks instead of one at a time.
 If you want to invest in a single ladder and use it for a variety of functions, then these ladders are the right choice.